 Be the change you wish to see in the world.

 Are you rolling your eyes yet?
-There are plenty of beloved quotes, ancient proverbs, and tired clichés that find their way into commencement addresses.
+There are plenty of beloved quotes, ancient proverbs, and tired clichés that find their way into graduation speeches.

 But, some speeches that happen at that prestigious podium on the graduation stage?
 They’re actually downright enlightening and moving.

-So, we’ve pulled together some of the best commencement addresses from recent years—that won’t result in any groans or eye rolls.
+So, we’ve pulled together some of the best graduation speeches from recent years—that won’t result in any groans or eye rolls.